 My studies use infra-red remote sensing data measured by the Cassini spacecraft, combined with radiative transfer techniques to map out the distribution of unstable organic species.
 These species can be used as tracers to provide new insights into Titan's large-scale dynamics, such as the polar vortex and meridional circulation.

-I also study the atmospheres of Saturn, Jupiter, Uranus, Neptune, and Mars using both space-based and ground-based instruments such as the UK Infra-Red Telescope, NASA's Infra-Red Telescope Facility, and Gemini.
+I also study the atmospheres of Saturn, Jupiter, Uranus, Neptune, and Mars using both space-based and ground-based instruments such as the UK Infra-Red Telescope, NASA's Infra-Red Telescope Facility, Gemini, and Herschel.

-Recently I have also begun to apply seismic techniques developed for Earth to planetary interiors, including Mars, to aid development of future in-situ geophysical missions to the planets.
+Recently I have begun to apply seismic techniques developed for Earth to planetary interiors to aid development of future in-situ geophysical missions to the planets including NASA's InSight mission to Mars.

 Lecturer: Atmospheric Processes (2nd Year)